 For the first time, world-class financial and technological capabilities align within one organization to build clean, resilient, efficient and cost-effective energy infrastructure.

-AlphaStruxure is a joint venture of The Carlyle Group, one of the largest global investment firms and Schneider Electric, a world leader in energy technology.
+AlphaStruxure is a joint venture of The Carlyle Group, one of the largest global asset management companies and Schneider Electric, a world leader in energy technology.

 "From airports to university campuses to industrial complexes, energy can be smartly acquired, efficiently produced and locally consumed through an Energy as a Service approach."